Porsche Panamera Review

 Adjustable suspension helps make the most of that grip and is fitted across the range.
 In their sportiest setting body lean in corners is all but eliminated, but they can also be softened to take the edge off bumpy roads.
 Having said that, the Panamera always feels on the firm side versus its alternatives – particularly the Mercedes.

-The eight-speed gearbox is also standard (unless you buy the hybrid model).
-Its quick changes help the Panamera’s engine stay on the boil, but when you’re just cruising around it can change gear as smoothly as a Mercedes and there’s no annoying clutch pedal to operate in stop-start town driving.
+The Panamera’s eight-speed gearbox is also standard (unless you buy the hybrid model).
+Its quick changes help the Panamera’s engines stay on the boil, but when you’re just cruising around it can change gear as smoothly as a Mercedes and there’s no annoying clutch pedal to operate in stop-start town driving.

-The standard Panamera’s engine range (the estate’s is more limited) starts with a 330hp 3.0-litre petrol and gets progressively quicker until you reach the top-of-the-range Turbo S Executive E-Hybrid, which fires from 0-62mph in 3.4 seconds and tops out at 193mph.
+There are no diesel Panameras, so engine range (the estate’s is more limited) starts with a 330hp 3.0-litre petrol and gets progressively quicker until you reach the top-of-the-range Turbo S Executive E-Hybrid, which fires from 0-62mph in 3.4 seconds and tops out at 193mph.

 But the real wow factor is that you can do it with the kids and (if you go for the Sport Turismo) the dog in tow, too.
 The sporty estate has a healthy 520-litre boot but even the standard car has 500 litres, and both have room for four tall adults and a decent amount of smaller storage areas scattered around the cabin.

 The interior feels as sporty as you’d expect from Porsche.
 All four seats are body-hugging jobs that hold you and your passengers snugly around bends, and a huge hump runs down the centre of the car that helps you feel cocooned.
 For that reason though, it’s a strict four-seater unless you go for the Sport Turismo version, which has a fairly narrow and hard middle rear seat which isn’t comfy for long journeys.